-Chn/c/n/c/n/s/ Students also have access to the Internet for any reference purpose through the various computers on-site.
+Students also have access to the Internet for any reference purpose through the various computers on-site.

 Students do have access to an on-site reference library.
-Students will be provided with a letter of introduction if necessary by SVPTI for access to any other library facilities.
-However, between what is provided to students by SVPTI in terms of texts and software. and their access to the Internet, this is really all that is necessary for this type of instruction.
+Students can borrow on-site library books by sending email to info@svpti.com with the name of the book and duration it is needed.
+If requested, students will be provided with a letter of introduction by SVPTI for access to any other library facilities.
+However, between what is provided to students by SVPTI in terms of texts and software, and their access to the Internet, this is really all that is necessary for this type of instruction.